 The value of each Reference Asset can rise or fall sharply due to factors specific to such Reference Asset, the Reference Asset Constituents and their issuers (the "Reference Asset Constituent Issuers"), such as stock price volatility, earnings, financial conditions, corporate, industry and regulatory developments, management changes and decisions and other events, as well as general market factors, such as general stock and commodity market volatility and levels, interest rates and economic and political conditions.
+In addition, recently, the coronavirus infection has caused volatility in the global financial markets and a slowdown in the global economy.
+Coronavirus or any other communicable disease or infection may adversely affect the Reference Asset Constituent Issuers and, therefore, the Reference Assets.
 You, as an investor in the Notes, should make your own investigation into the Reference Assets for your Notes.
 For additional information, see "Information Regarding the Reference Assets" in this pricing supplement.